DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Any attempts to submit duplicate declarations will return an error message.

-<div class="govuk-inset-text">Note, providers should store the returned ECF participant declaration ID for management tasks.</div>
+<div class="govuk-inset-text">Note, providers should store the returned participant declaration ID for management tasks.</div>

-For more detailed information see the specifications for this [notify DfE that an ECF participant has started training endpoint](/api-reference/reference-v3.html#api-v3-participant-declarations-post).
+For more detailed information see the specifications for this [notify DfE that a participant has started training endpoint](/api-reference/reference-v3.html#api-v3-participant-declarations-post).

 #### Example request body: